lisitsyn/tapkee/README.md

 API
 ---

 We provide an interface based on the method chaining technique.
-The chain starts from the call of the `initialize()` method and followed with the `withParameters(const ParametersSet&)` call which is used to provide parameters like the method to use and its settings.
+The chain starts with the call of the `with(const ParametersSet&)` method, which is used to provide parameters like the method to use and its settings.
 The provided argument is formed with the following syntax:

 	(keyword1=value1, keyword2=value2)